 Next up, we will start to plan our destruction that would take place in such place, first of all we need to take care of the foreground, and since it is quite close we will use the image shown here, let's open it up.

-Select it all and copy paste to a new layer.
+Select it all and Copy and Paste to a New Layer.

-Perfect, now let's adjust the layer a bit, first let's create a levels layer and immediately clip it to the broken street image as shown below.
+Perfect, now let's adjust the layer a bit, first let's create a Levels Adjustment Layer and immediately clip it to the broken street image as shown below.

-Now let's repeat the same steps but this time with a color balance layer and adjust just a bit as shown so we also bring the color closer to our scene.
+Now let's repeat the same steps but this time with a Color Balance Adjustment Layer and adjust just a bit as shown so we also bring the color closer to our scene.

 And here is what we have so far, now we need to merge the edges of the street even further.